openfaas/docs/docs/openfaas-pro/introduction.md

 !!! info "Do we need the Community Edition or Pro?"

-    OpenFaaS Community Edition (CE) is meant for open-source developers and basic exploration, it is not licensed for commercial usage.
-OpenFaaS Pro is meant for production.
+    OpenFaaS Community Edition (CE) is meant for open-source developers and basic exploration, it is not licensed for commercial usage beyond a one-off 60-day trial.
+OpenFaaS Pro is battle-tested and run in production by companies of various sizes.

 ### Core platform